-Nike's letters to the editor and editorial advertisements that Respondent complains of also met with vigorous concurrent counterspeech.
-Nike's letter to the San Francisco Chronicle, see Compl. ¶ 27, appeared in the same day's newspaper as an article claiming that "Nike's hypocrisy knows no bounds."
+Nike's letters to the editor and editorial advertisement that Respondent complains of also met with vigorous concurrent counterspeech.
+Nike's letter to the editor of The New York Times, in which it claimed that it provided employees "free meals, housing and health care," Compl. ¶ 52, appeared amidst several scathing editorials in that newspaper - as well as in one of Respondent's local papers - concerning Nike's overseas business practices.
+See Bob Herbert, Nike's Pyramid Scheme, N.Y.
+Times, June 10, 1996, at A17; Bob Herbert, Nike's Bad Neighborhood, N.Y.
+Times, June 14, 1996, at A29; Bob Herbert, From Sweatshops to Aerobics, N.Y.
+Times, June 24, 1996, at A15; Bob Herbert,

+Trampled Dreams, July 12, 1996, at A27; Stephanie Salter, Decent Wages for Nike Workers?
+Just Do It, S.F.
+Examiner, June 27, 1996, at A19.
+Nike's editorial advertisement asserting that it was "doing a good job" and "operating morally," Compl. ¶ 58, appeared during this same time period and on the same day (June 24, 1997) as one of Mr. Herbert's columns.
+It was followed later by another editorial in the San Francisco Chronicle claiming that "Nike's hypocrisy knows no bounds."
 Tim Keown, Hypocrisy is Nike's Sole Purpose, S.F.
 Chron., Dec.
 14, 1997, at E1.
-Nike's letter to the editor of The New York Times, Compl. ¶ 52, appeared amidst several scathing editorials concerning Nike's business practices.
-See, e.g., Bob Herbert, Nike's Pyramid Scheme, N.Y.
-Times, June 10, 1996, at A17; Bob Herbert, Nike's Bad Neighborhood, N.Y.
-Times, June 14, 1996, at A29; Bob Herbert, From Sweatshops to Aerobics, N.Y.
-Times, June 24, 1996, at A15; Bob Herbert, Trampled Dreams, July 12, 1996, at A27.
-Nike's editorial advertisement asserting that it was "doing a good job" and "operating morally," Compl. ¶ 56, appeared during this same time period and on the same day (June 24, 1997) as one of Mr. Herbert's columns.

-In light of all of this contemporaneous press coverage, it is difficult to understand how consumers could have been deceived by any inaccuracies in Nike's speech.
-At the very least, any person who wished to factor Nike's labor practices into her purchasing decisions would have been alerted that serious allegations had been leveled against Nike and that Nike's credibility was being questioned. consumers believed Nike's statements, it was not because they lacked the ability to reflect on the ongoing controversy or because they lacked access to "more speech" challenging Nike's assertions.
+In light of all of this contemporaneous and easily accessible press coverage, it is difficult to understand how consumers could have been misled by any inaccuracies in Nike's speech.
+At the very least, any person who wished to factor Nike's labor practices into her purchasing decisions would have been alerted that serious allegations had been leveled against Nike and that Nike's credibility was being questioned.
+If consumers believed Nike's statements, it was not because they lacked the ability to reflect on the ongoing controversy or because they lacked access to "more speech" challenging Nike's assertions.
 See Rubin, 514 U.S. at 496 (Stevens, J., concurring); Ohralik, 436 U.S. at 457-58.
 Nor was it because any party's false statements did not "make a valuable contribution to the debate" by triggering additional investigation and corrective speech.
-Sullivan, 376 U.S. 279 n.19.
-In the classic mode of public discourse on a controversial issue, the media ventilated competing claims and provided the people with information that allowed them to ascertain their own conclusions.

-The California Supreme Court's decision that such press coverage is somehow inadequate tramples basic First Amendment principles and demands review by this Court.
+Sullivan, 376 U.S. at 279 n.19.
+In the classic mode of public discourse on a controversial issue, the media ventilated competing claims and provided the people with information that allowed them to draw their own conclusions.
+The California Supreme Court's decision rendering such press coverage inadequate tramples basic First Amendment principles.